Vertrieb

 10. Don’t forget direct mail

-The online world is competitive, so don’t forget that the physical world still exists.
+The online world is competitive, so don’t overlook the physical world when brainstorming sales prospecting ideas.
 A 2022 Direct Mail Industry Report shows an average open rate for direct mail of at least 90%, which dwarfs the open rate for email.
 Sending out physical mail to even a select list of your most high-quality prospects can make sure they keep you in mind.

 And who doesn’t love a gift?
 Fruit baskets are a classic for a reason.
 Or better yet: chocolate.